 But this is written in the red letters friends, because it is spoken by Jesus.

 But faith must have been all he had as he followed Jesus to his home, and Jesus calls her to get up.
 And she does.

 And sometimes faith is all we can have when our situations are as desperate as a women who has bled for 12 years, and a 12 year old who is dying.

 I want to share with you some of what has stuck out to me when reading this account as a bigger picture.

 - His love for the least of these, the unclean, and the outcast, does not change His love for you.

 - Other people’s miracles will not take away from His work in your life.

-- His love is available for everyone.
-It does not matter if you are a government official, or the one who the the law considers untouchable.
+- His love is available to everyone.
+It does not matter if you are a government official, or the one who the law considers untouchable.

 - Sometimes you just have to have faith.